rabinpoudyal/GREStudyCurriculum/README.md

 ### Day 1
 Verbal
-- Study about verious structures and usage of punctuations from the paper provided from Collins Institute
+- Study about various structures and usage of punctuations from the paper provided from Collins Institute
 - Revise vocabulary upto chapter 50 from Chris Lee Magoosh Vocabulary Builder Book
 - Increment vocabulary list from chapter 150 to 160